 - Nashville was founded on Christmas Day in 1779.

 - The Music City was the “first major southern city to desegregate” public establishments on February 13, 1960.

 - At 19 years old, Oprah Winfrey was the youngest and the first African-American female to be a news anchor for Nashville’s WTVF-TV.

 - Nashville has the largest population of Kurds in the U.S. The Tennessee Kurdish Community Council estimates that there are more than 15,000 Kurds in Nashville.

-- The Tennessee State Capitol is one of the oldest operating capitols in the U.S. The capitol’s architect, William Strickland, as well as Former President James Knox Polk and his wife, are buried at the capitol.
+- The Tennessee State Capitol is one of the oldest operating capitols in the U.S. The capitol’s architect, William Strickland, is buried at the capitol, along with former President James Knox Polk and his wife.

 The bottom line

 From unforgettable music to global fare and historic sites, Tennessee’s capital has something for anyone who wants to call it home.
 This guide provides a glimpse into the opportunities waiting for you in Nashville.
 To discover more of what the city has to offer, Nashville’s Official Guide and The Tennessean, the city’s daily newspaper, will give you a deeper sense of what you can expect in the Music City.